llogan382/learning/node/notes/digging4.md

 If there is anything in the input that minimist can't figure out, it will place at the beginning of the items that are returned.

 There are a bunch of different ways parameters can get parsed;

+Minimist is a great resource, and it is used by TONS of other programs.
+Another option is YARGS.